efabless/mpw_precheck/README.md

 - **License**:
     - The root directory of the project, submodules and third party libraries contain at least one approved license and does not contain any prohibitted license
     - All source files contain an approved SPDX License and Copyright Headers
-- **Manifest**:
-    - Caravel version used in development is the latest
 - **Makefile**:
     - Makefile targets contain at least compression and uncompression for the user_project_wrapper.gds file
 - **Defaults**: